ezratl/PiScan/README.md

 	make piscan_server		# main program

-	make piscan_hpdconv		# tool to convert Uniden Sentinel files to PiScan files
+	make piscan_hpdconv		# tool to convert Uniden Sentinel files to PiScan files Once the build is complete, you can run the install script:

+	sudo make install
+Note: install must be re-run if the project is rebuilt

 ### Running
-For now, you have to be in the `build` directory to run the program.
-In the future there will be an install command to eliminate the need for this.
-You can now run PiScan from the command line:
+PiScan can now be run with the command:

-	./src/piscan_server
+	piscan_server [args]
 See **Usage** for more information on command arguments and setting up the data files

+Alternatively, if you prefer not to use `make install` you can run it locally from the `build` directory with the command:

+	./src/piscan_server [args]

 ## Usage
 ### Command Arguments